mkhodkar70/Ensemble_Techniques/README.md

 2) Automation of visa approval process (EasyVisa): <br>
 A variety of ML-based classification models have been leveraged to automate the process of screening work visas.
-Cross-validation and hyperparameter tuni ghave been adopted to optimze the models and resolve their potential overfitting problem.
-Ultimately, the models have been compared against each other, and the most accurate and skilled ones in identifying qualified workers whose visas should get approved, have been selected. <br>
+Cross-validation and hyperparameter tuning have been adopted to optimze the models and resolve their potential overfitting problem.
+Ultimately, the models have been compared against each other, and the most accurate and skilled ones in identifying qualified workers, whose visas should get approved, have been selected. <br>
 Key tools: Bagging Classifiers, Random Forests, Adaptive and Gradient Boosting, XGBoost, Stacking Classifiers, hyperparameter tuning <br>
 Libraries: scikit-learn, xgboost, matplotlib, seaporn, numpy, pandas